 The further savings that could be generated by Option B predominantly arise from removing the costs associated with operating as two councils rather than as one.
-Table 1 below is an interim assessment of the Ongoing Savings / Costs and One-off

-Transition Costs with the creation of a new authority.
-The sections below provide further details of these estimates.
+No assumptions have been included for either additional costs or savings resulting from resolution of current policy differences between the two councils e.g. locality budgets and short-term car parking charges.
+Table 1 below is an interim assessment of the Ongoing Savings / Costs and One-off Transition Costs with the creation of a new authority.
+The sections below provide further details of these estimates, which are predominantly based on 2017/18 budgets.
+There may be some changes to the numbers as we prepare the budgets for 2018/19, but this will be marginal.